Fadi-ibrahem/bevatel-tickets-using-gmail/README.md

 # ![Bevatel Ticket System App](bevatel.png)

-> ### Example Laravel codebase containing real world examples (CRUD, Mail Tracking, APIs, Advanced Patterns and more) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.
+> ### Example Laravel codebase containing real world examples (CRUD, Mail Tracking, APIs, Advanced Patterns and more) Usin Gmail and IMAP that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec.

 This repo is functionality complete — For Bevatel Task.